Skip to content

 Comment block at the top of the document.

 A "preamble" is the run of # … lines that opens the file and is blank-line-separated from anything below.
-Comments that sit directly above the first key (no blank line) are not preamble — they are the leading comments of that key, accessed via leading_comments.
-In a document with no structural content, the entire opening comment block is treated as preamble.
+Comments directly above the first key (no blank line) are that key's leading_comments.
+With no structural content, the opening comment block is preamble.

 Setter accepts a sequence of bare comment texts (without the leading #) and replaces the current preamble; assign () to remove.
 Newlines inside any line are rejected.